Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Mithin Shah

 Yeah.
 Thank you for giving opportunity again.
-So correct me you know if we would see the TAM of the ash and coal hunting business as we also discussed last time that you know presently we, we I think we are handling about not even 1% or around 1% of the total TAM.
-Basically we are serving so we not even scratch the surface in that context.
-How have we grown you know in terms of you know handling this metric in terms of cagr and could you please also elaborate on the realization per metric ton as I see it is a roughly around 400 rupees per metric ton.
+So correct me you know if we would see the TAM of the ash and coal hunting business as we also discussed last time that presently we, I think we are handling about not even 1% or around 1% of the total TAM basically we are serving, so we not even scratched the surface in that context.
+How have we grown in terms of handling this metric per ton in terms of CAGR, and could you please also elaborate on the realization per metric ton, as I see it is roughly around INR400 per metric ton?

 How has this also panned out in over the years?
 What was it earlier and how is it now and what do we expect going ahead?